-At least 5 GCSEs at Grade 9-5 including Maths and English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.

 First year (AS) includes Social Influence; Memory and Attachment, Approaches in Psychology, Psychopathology and research methods (which are now 25% of the course) Second year topics extend to Issues and Options and are likely to include: Relationships, Schizophrenia and Eating Behaviour, however a thorough knowledge of the first year content is still required for the final A level exam at the end of second year.

 Students who completed this course gained places on courses such as BSc (Hons) Psychology with Profession Placement, BA (Hons) Criminology & Criminal Justice Studies with Law and BA (Hons) Social Anthropology at institutions such as Cardiff University, University of Sussex and University of Plymouth.

 Your Tutor - Natasha Bailey